KnowOneActual/Gene_crop_images/readme.md

 # Gene Photo Crop Project beta V11

- A work in progress...

-**I am not sure the following worked.
+**I am not sure why the following worked.
 I'm looking for a smoother way**

+ A work in progress project...

-A project to batch crop a folder of photos using MacOS and open source tools
+A project to batch crop a folder of images from Gene Poole using MacOS and open source tools.
+Git is used as version control and GitHub used as build, share, and maintenance platform.
+Simon's tavern is the starting point.
+Marker's Mark and Hamm's fuel the project.
+Atom (atom.io) used as the text editor.

+Goals:
+  -crop an image
+  -automate that process
+Personal Goals;
+  -share that information via GitHub
+  -do all via the terminal
+Possible future goal(s) :
+  -automated with a Python script way out there:
+  -write a GoLang backend
+  -write a  Gorilla front-end framework web-app

 in the pipeline a python script or GoLang workflow